Designing Beyond Language: Sociotechnical Barriers in AI Health Technologies for Limited English Proficiency: Methods

 \subsection{Storyboard Construction}

 Following prior health-focused studies in HCI~\cite{zhang2025knowledge, kawakami2023sensing}, we constructed the storyboards using an iterative method drawing from existing literature and our research team's expertise (\autoref{positionality}).
-We collected and read 34 papers across HCI, AI, and medical journals that propose use cases, risks, and benefits of AI in healthcare and for LEP individuals in particular.
-A clinical psychologist and expert in health equity for under-served populations, in particular Spanish-speaking communities, reviewed proposed storyboards to ensure they were comprehensive, realistic, and would elicit meaningful discussions.
+We synthesized 34 papers across HCI, AI, and medical journals that propose use cases, risks, and benefits of AI in healthcare and for LEP individuals in particular.
+Then, a clinical psychologist and expert in health equity for under-served populations, in particular Spanish-speaking communities, reviewed proposed storyboards to ensure they were comprehensive, realistic, and would elicit meaningful discussions.
 We consolidated storyboards in six dimensions covering possible applications of AI health technologies for LEP patients (see \autoref{tab:storyboardthemes}).
-These dimensions included AI performance (linguistic nuances and reliability of information), ease of use (for patients and within clinic workflows), and systemic factors (access to technology and ethical concerns).
-Each dimension was used to create a 4-panel storyboard scenario that followed the same general structure: 1) patient encounters a challenge, 2) AI tool is introduced as a potential solution, 3) effects (either positive or negative) of AI emerge, and 4) patient reflects on the AI interaction.
-We strove to depict realistic AI based current commercial or prototype systems (e.g. translation systems, chatbots).
-We intended for the scenarios to have a mix of positive and negative outcomes to encourage participants to consider the tensions between the benefits and risks of AI for LEP patient care.
-Two example storyboards are shown in \autoref{fig:storyboard-ex}, and all storyboards can be found in \autoref{app:storyboards}.
+These dimensions included AI performance (linguistic nuances and reliability of information), ease of use (for patients and within clinical workflows), and systemic factors (access to technology and ethical concerns).
+Each dimension was used to create a 4-panel storyboard scenario that followed the same general structure: 1) patient encounters a challenge, 2) AI tool is introduced as a potential solution or support, 3) effects (either positive or negative) of AI emerge, and 4) patient reflects on the interaction with AI.
+Two example storyboards are shown in \autoref{fig:storyboard-ex}, and all storyboards are provided in the supplementary materials.
 A version of each storyboard with English translations was available for participants with limited Spanish proficiency.

+All storyboards depict patients as the direct users of AI (except for the "Language \& Communication" theme in which a patient and navigator interact with AI together) because we initially centered this work around AI design considerations for LEP patients in isolation since this group is often left out of technology design.
+However, navigators later revealed barriers that complicate this reality, as further discussed in \autoref{subsec:disc1} and \autoref{subsec:disc4}.
+Furthermore, we intended for the scenarios to have a mix of positive and negative outcomes to encourage participants to consider the tensions between the benefits and risks of AI for LEP patient care.
+We strove to depict realistic AI-based current commercial or prototype systems (e.g. translation systems, chatbots).
+However, since storyboards inherently depict imagined rather than observed behavior, we intended to use them to elicit expectations, concerns, and situated judgments.
+This limitation is further discussed in \autoref{sec:limitations}.